Century of Love: Synopsis

-San, a Chinese immigrant, fell in love with Khun Wat, the daughter of a Thai aristocrat.
-Their romance began when she helped him recover after he was severely injured, healing him with the "five-colored stone" at a temple dedicated to a goddess.
-Tragically, as star-crossed lovers, Khun Wat died.
-San attempted to use the mystical stone's power to save her, but it was in vain.
-The only way for them to be together again was for San to enter a century-long contract of immortality with the temple goddess, agreeing to wait for Khun Wat to be reborn.
-The catch was that he would be tormented every night; if he failed to reunite with her, he would also face a tragic death for eternity.
-After patiently waiting for 100 years, San met Vee, who is believed to be Khun Wat's reincarnation.
-However, Vee is also a man.
+In 1920s Thailand, San, a Chinese immigrant, falls in love with Khun Wat, the daughter of a Thai aristocrat.
+Their romance begins when she helps him recover after a severe injury, healing him with the "five-colored stone" at a temple dedicated to the goddess Nüwa.
+Tragically, as star-crossed lovers, Khun Wat dies.
+San attempts in vain to use the mystical stone's power to save her.
+The only way for them to be together again is for San to enter a century-long contract of immortality with Nüwa, agreeing to wait for Khun Wat to be reborn.
+The catch is that he will be tormented with pain every night; and if he fails to reunite with her, he will also face a tragic death for eternity.
+After searching for nearly 100 years, San meets Vee, who is believed to be Khun Wat's reincarnation.
+Unexpectedly however, Vee is male.